Coronavirus Hospital Lawsuits In New Mexico

 A second scenario in which a hospital and staff could be exposed to a lawsuit related to negligence is by denying a COVID-19 positive patient a bed at the hospital if the hospital is at full capacity.
 COVID-19 patients are at a higher risk of dying if they become sick enough without care and thus a family of a loved one lost to COVID-19 could argue that the ethics and standard of care by the hospital fell below reasonable levels.

 Risk needs to be put into perspective when considering negligence lawsuits because not every hospital is operating at the same ethical level and thus some hospitals may be more likely to commit negligence that constitutes a strong case than hospitals that are operating very carefully in handling COVID-19 patients.
-In the case of Rehoboth Hospital in Gallup, New Mexico, flying patients in critical need of around the clock treatment to a better equipped hospital is a smart decision.
+Flying patients in critical need of around the clock treatment to a better equipped hospital is a smart decision.
 It is a good way to shed risk and lower the chances of any negligence claims, passing the risk along to the next hospital that continues care for those patients.

 Family members of a loved one lost to COVID-19 will be looking for answers.
 Although many families will be looking to file a claim against a medical facility, naturally even in this unique circumstance of COVID-19, successful lawsuits that argue reasonable negligence will be limited initially since this is uncharted territory for all parties involved.